$e^+e^- \rightarrow s\bar{s}$ at $\sqrt{s} = 250$ GeV at future linear colliders: Methodology and results in the baseline analysis

 \subsection{Strange tagging based on kaon PID}

 Until recently, no strange tagging algorithm was available.
 Therefore, a simple cut-based $s$-tagger was developed in Ref.~\cite{Okugawa:2024dks}.
+The cuts are defined using the existing b and c tagging, jet vertices, leading and subleading PFOS (LPFO, SPFO), track PID, and jet charge.
 The cut-flow of the $s$-tagging in this analysis is slightly different from that of the reference and is listed in Tab.~\ref{tab:cuts}.